Mexico, US business groups urge Trump to back down on tariff threat

 Mexico sends around 80 percent of its exports to the United States and is one of America's top trading partners in goods.

-Mexico's main stock index was down 1.3per cent on Friday after opening the session sharply lower, and the peso currency was down more than 2.5per cent against the dollar.
+Mexico's main stock index was down 1.2per cent on Friday after opening the session sharply lower, and the peso currency was down about 2.3per cent against the dollar.

 Foreign Minister Marcelo Ebrard, who was due to travel to Washington on Friday, on Twitter called Trump's treatment of Mexico "unfair" and said the tariffs made "no economic sense for anyone."